Spooky Story List for Kids: 10 Must-Read Halloween Books

-This page contains affiliate links and I earn a commission if you make a purchase through one of these links, at no cost to you.
-As an Amazon Associate, I earn from qualifying purchases.
+*This page contains affiliate links and we earn a commission if you make a purchase through one of these links, at no extra cost to you.
+Disclaimer.

 Spooky Story 1: How to Catch a Monster by Adam Wallace and Andy Elkerton